vadym-sum/school/readme.md

 third change
 I would like to see how work branches on github
-I would like to see why branches on git did not work
+I would like to see why branches on git did not work New I will see wheather work git on my local enviroment